RGuilhem/ft_irc/README.md

 ## TODO

-[ ] refactoring raw loops as much as possible
 [ ] write a test suite with nc
+[ ] hostname and ip info for clients